karthick432/Movie-Recommender/README.md

 │── movie_list.pkl.gz   # Preprocessed movie dataset
 │── README.md           # Project documentation

-#Usage
+# Usage

--Enter a movie name in the search bar.
+- Enter a movie name in the search bar.
--The system will fetch similar movies using collaborative filtering.
+- The system will fetch similar movies using collaborative filtering.
--Movie details such as posters and descriptions are fetched from TMDB API.
+- Movie details such as posters and descriptions are fetched from TMDB API.

-#Technologies Used
+# Technologies Used
--Python
+- Python
--Streamlit
+- Streamlit
--TMDB API
+- TMDB API
--Pandas
+- Pandas
--Numpy
+- Numpy

-#Future Enhancements
+# Future Enhancements
--Add content-based filtering
+- Add content-based filtering
--Improve UI/UX
+- Improve UI/UX
--Deploy on Streamlit Cloud / Heroku
+- Deploy on Streamlit Cloud / Heroku